Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Tips for tax free crypto in Italy

-There are a number of ways to reduce your crypto tax obligations in Italy.
+There are several ways to reduce your crypto tax obligations in Italy.

 • Hold your crypto and wait to sell.
 If you don’t sell, you aren’t subject to gains.

-• According to the new Italian crypto tax rules, losses of over €2,000 from crypto investments can now be deducted from profits and be carried forward for up to five years.
+• Losses of over €2,000 from crypto investments can be deducted from profits and be carried forward for up to five years.

 • Make a tax-deductible donation.
 Individual and corporate donors may deduct contributions from their income tax in the amount of 10% of their declared income, up to a maximum of €70,000 per tax year.